WebAssembly/js-types/proposals/js-types/Overview.md

 ## Summary

+In a nutshell, this proposal consists of three parts:

 * Define a representation of Wasm types as JS objects

 * Extend API classes with a `type` method to retrieve the type of the underlying Wasm object